waggle-sensor/summer2022/snead/5G-Core.md

 ## Integrating COTS Radios
 So far it looks like mmWave Radios and our equipment can be controlled using an ONAP's SDN controller for ‘Radio’ (SDN-R), an additional service you can integrate into the run-time model.
 It's a part of their ONAP component, SDN-Controller.
 Once set up, the user could open the SDN-R portal and see which devices are connected (and manually mount radios, if needed).
+[SDNC Documentation](https://docs.onap.org/projects/onap-sdnc-oam/en/latest/index.html#master-index) is currently missing, so unsure?

 ![image](https://user-images.githubusercontent.com/107580325/176289800-2dbdf6bd-9397-4a30-9d91-4cc5e908bf1d.png)

 Image from [ONAP SDN-R Documentation](https://docs.onap.org/projects/onap-ccsdk-features/en/honolulu/guides/onap-user/home.html)

 [PNF Plug and Play Use Case](https://wiki.onap.org/display/DW/R8+PNF+Plug+and+Play+Use+Case) shows there is a method to register and operate Physical NF

+[RAN-Sim Setup guide](https://wiki.onap.org/display/DW/RAN-Sim+setup) could be relevant to configuration.
+I think as long as you have the SDN-R config information you can connect RAN?

 ## Attributes
 - Automated closed-loop management